Taxpayer Rulings provide greater certainty about the application of tax laws and foster higher levels of compliance with tax legislation by:

 Ruling application allocation guidelines

-Introduction Applications from taxpayers for binding rulings (private rulings, product rulings or status rulings) will be assigned to relevant business units within Inland Revenue and handled by:
+Applications from taxpayers for binding rulings (private rulings, product rulings or status rulings) will be allocated to relevant business units within Inland Revenue and handled by:

 - the Tax Counsel Office (TCO)